 So, which between spinach vs broccoli, has the highest amount of calories?
 Based on their nutritional profiles, whenever you eat 100 grams of broccoli, you get about 39 calories.
 For spinach, however, you’ll get about 23 calories in the same amount of serving (3, 15).
 Both are low-calorie foods.

 It is also important to note that the caloric content of these two veggies is not cause for concern.
 That’s because they are not empty calories.
 Instead, they are accompanied by other beneficial nutrients.
-That said, the nutritional benefits from eating these veggies are more than worth the calorie content.
+That said, the nutritional benefits of eating these veggies are more than worth the calorie content.

 However, if you’re looking to lose some weight, try adding broccoli to your diet regimen.
 Sounds ironic, especially because it has a higher caloric content, right?
 However, broccoli contains special attributes that may help lower cholesterol levels in your body.
 We discuss this later in the article.